Karan-develops/Data-Structures-Algo/Graph-Ques/readmeGraphQ.md

 - LC - 2115 - Medium - Find All Possible Recipes from Given Supplies
 - LC - 1857 - HARD - Largest Color Value in a Directed Graph
+- LC - 2192 - Medium - All Ancestors of a Node in a Directed Acyclic Graph

 #### 5. All Approaches 🚀